tbergeron/obsidian-fold-properties-by-default/README.md

 **Especially useful to those who want to keep properties out of the way without hiding them entirely.**

+# Known issues / potential improvements
+- Properties don't automatically fold when creating a new note which I believe is useful since you might want to enter some before folding them.
+Don't hesitate to suggest otherwise if that's how you feel like and I might consider implementing an automatic folding feature setting for new notes.

 # Installation
 - Go to Obisidian's settings page.
 - Open Community plugins settings page, click on the Browse button.